MatteoRobbiati/LaTeX-files/README.md

 ### How to compile these files

 You can clone the repo, then enter the desired folder and run `pdflatex main.txt`.
-Let's check if you have installed the latest `pdflatex` package.
+Let's check if you have installed the latest `latex` package.

+If you need to do that, I suggest to use `texlive-full`.